Best Web Hosting (UK) in 2020

 #2.
 Speedy Gonzalez

-Hostinger’s load time is 389ms average, which is ironically above the average for host providers.
+Hostinger’s load time is 389ms average, which is a little above the average for host providers.

 Despite the lack of certain features that you find in other host providers, you can expect stability and speed for your site.

-On the topic of features, let’s have a nip inside this CMS to continue to see what it has to offer.
+On the topic of features, let’s have a nip inside this CMS to see what it has to offer.
 Not bad.

 Hostinger uses a 1000 Mbps connection to secure their loading, which is a very cool selling point.